EnviroDIY/ModularSensors/README.md

 ### <a name="AM2315"></a>[AOSong AM2315](www.aosong.com/asp_bin/Products/en/AM2315.pdf) Encased I2C Temperature/Humidity Sensor

 The AOSong AM2315 and [CM2311](http://www.aosong.com/en/products/details.asp?id=193) communicate with the board via I2C.
-Because this sensor can have only one I2C address, it is only possible to connect one of these sensors to your system.
+Because this sensor can have only one I2C address (0xB8), it is only possible to connect one of these sensors to your system.
 This sensor should be attached to a 3.3-5.5V power source and the power supply to the sensor can be stopped between measurements.

 The only input needed for the sensor constructor is the Arduino pin controlling power on/off and optionally the number of readings to average: